 Non-Financial Disclosure Statement: John Doe has no non-financial relationships to disclose.

 Please specify which subject code best fits each event that you’re offering.

-ASHA requires submission of cooperative offering applications at least 45 days prior to each event.
+NSLHA requires submission of cooperative offering applications at least 50 business days prior to each event.
 ASHA will send confirmation once the CE is approved, and it will be forwarded to you when received.
 However, you don’t have to wait for approval from ASHA to start promoting your event and accepting registrations.

 ASHA’s cooperative offering fee is $325.
 NSLHA’s cooperative offering fee is $100.
 NSLHA can invoice you for the full amount, or you can provide credit card payment or a check.
 NSLHA submits each event application through ASHA’s online portal and pays the fee for each event with NSLHA’s credit card.

 At each event, please provide each participant with this CEU participant form .
 If there are different numbers of CEUs that participants can earn (for example if there are concurrent sessions), then each participant will need to complete the “provider use only” section on their CE form.
-Please collect the forms at the event and mail them to Janet Seelhoff, NSLHA Executive Director, 1633 Normandy Ct., Suite A, Lincoln, NE.
+Please collect the forms at the event and mail them to Janet Seelhoff, NSLHA Executive Director, 3901 Normal Blvd., Suite 100, Lincoln, NE 68506.
 Janet will submit them with a CE Course Offering Report to ASHA.
 ASHA will send a final confirmation when the CE has been recorded for each participant.

 You are welcome to create and issue CE certificates for each participant at the event, if you’d like.

 Please contact Janet Seelhoff, NSLHA Executive Director, with any questions.